strblr/imperative-portal/README.md

 promise.resolve();
 ```

-You can also use a render function for dynamic content:
+You can use the render function pattern for dynamic content:

 ```tsx
 const renderProgress = (value: number) => (